National Leadership

 Vice President

-As the director of community engagement at Livingston Energy Group, a Lynkwell family company, Kate Kruk is charged with (pun intended) educating the public and private sectors about the benefits of EVs and providing turnkey project solutions for expanding the EV charging infrastructure in the state of New York and beyond.
+Kate Kruk is the Partnership & Engagement Director for Lynkwell, where she is charged with (pun intended) educating the public and private sectors about the benefits of electric vehicles and delivering turnkey solutions to expand EV charging infrastructure across New York and beyond.

-She serves as the vice president of the Schalmont Central School District School Board of Education, as well as an advisory board member for the Capital Region Business & Career and Technical Education, and is a kinship caregiver and advocate/speaker for the New York State Kinship Navigator and Kincare Coalition.
+Beyond her EV advocacy, Kate is deeply engaged in her community.
+She is the retired vice president of the Schalmont Central School District Board of Education, an advisory board member for the Capital Region Business & Career and Technical Education, and an advocate for kinship caregivers as a speaker for the New York State Kinship Navigator and Kincare Coalition.
+She actively supports workforce development for green technology through partnerships with CTE programs, STEM high schools, and local colleges.

 Elvia Thompson